safabio/spinal_cord_paper/README.md

 This repository contains the code to recreate the findings in our current publication " " xxx.

+We calculate the tSNE embeddings with the FTF (Fast Fourier Transform) accerelated Interpolation-based t-SNE [FIt-SNE](https://github.com/KlugerLab/FIt-SNE) developed by the Kluger lab.
+Install it to a directory to your machine following their instruction.

 The Initial QC filtering and seurat object creation markdown files are rendered using an array job in the scripts/ directory.
 Use the following order:

 -   ***QCfilter_array.sh***: initial removal of ambient RNA, quality control and filtering with SoupX and ddqcR.